Fabrício Garcia

-Fabrício Garcia Andrade (born 4 May 2001) is a Cape Verdean professional footballer who plays as a winger for the Primeira Liga club Estoril and the Cape Verde national team.
+Fabrício Garcia Andrade (/pt/; born 4 May 2001) is a Cape Verdean professional footballer who plays as a winger for Primeira Liga club Estoril and the Cape Verde national team.

 Career

 Garcia began his career with the Cape Verdean club AD Bairro in 2020.
 In 2021, he moved to Portugal with Fabril.
 On 4 August 2023, Garcia joined the Primeira Liga club Estoril, and was originally assigned to their U23s.
 On 8 April 2024, he extended his contract with the first team of Estoril with until 2028.

+On 27 January 2026, Garcia joined fellow Primeira Liga club Alverca on loan until the end of the 2025–26 season.

 International career

 Garcia was called up to the Cape Verde national team for a set of 2026 FIFA World Cup qualification matches in June 2024.